+'''

-pkzip25 -extract -include=.txt test.zip
+pkzipc -extract -include=".txt" test.zip

+'''

-If you don't set a default for include in the Configuration file, you don't have to specify the include option in your command, only the file pattern.
+If you do not set a default for include in the Configuration file, you do not have to specify the include option in your command, only the file pattern.
 However, if you specify both an include value as well as a file pattern, both are used in the file extraction process.